kyosek/CFXplorer/docs/source/README.rst

 **Examples**\:

 - More comprehensive example can be found in the `examples folder <https://github.com/kyosek/focus/blob/master/examples/focus_example.py>`_.
-- Another example in a kaggle notebook can be found `here <https://www.kaggle.com/code/kyosukemorita/focus-cfe-example>`_.
+- Kaggle notebook example can be found `here <https://www.kaggle.com/code/kyosukemorita/focus-cfe-example>`_.
-- Below demonstrates the comparison of before and after FOCUS was applied to feature set from the above example.
+- Below is demonstrated a comparison of before and after FOCUS is applied to feature set from the example given above.

 .. image:: https://raw.githubusercontent.com/kyosek/focus/master/docs/plot.png
     :width: 800px
     :height: 400px
     :scale: 100 %
     :alt: Before and After FOCUS was applied to the features from above example.

 **Limitations**\: